axa-ch/web-toolkit/docs/design/components/lists.md

 ---

 # Lists
-Do use lists to [show](#) one or multiple rows of similar structured data or information.
+Do use lists to [list](#) one or multiple rows of similar structured data or information.
 Every list-element is click/tapable as an navigational item which leads to a new page which provieds deeper information on the list element.
 Lists can provide additional actions (for example remove, edit, add subitem, renew contract, etc.) .
 Lists usually contain multiple [list-elements](#listElements) of similar structure.

 **Do not** use for bigger amounts of information (see [tables](#tables)) or making a statement (see [bullet-points](#bulletPoints))